Pat Lee (American football)

-Early years
+Early life

 Lee played high school football at Christopher Columbus High School in Miami, Florida, which boasts distinguished alumni such as Mike Shula and Brian Griese.

 According to Scout.com he was the 29th cornerback in the nation.
 Lee finished his senior season with 70 tackles, seven pass breakups, three interceptions and two fumble recoveries.
 He returned one of the interceptions 75 yards for a touchdown and one of the fumbles seven yards for another touchdown.
 He was also a star on special teams, returning 14 kicks for 256 yards and one touchdown (88 yards) and blocking three kicks.
 Between his junior and senior season he blocked a total of 11 kicks.
 He got offers from Auburn, the University of Georgia, Michigan State, North Carolina State University and Rutgers.
 In January 2003 he committed to Auburn.

 College career

 Lee was redshirted at Auburn in 2003.
 During his redshirt freshman season in 2004 he played in 12 games as a reserve cornerback.
-He posted 14 tackles (12 solos) including a stop for a 2-yard loss and a pass break-up.
+He posted 14 tackles (12 solos) including a stop for a 2-yard loss and a pass breakup.

 At the beginning of his redshirt sophomore season he took over as a starter at right cornerback.
 After only getting seven tackles through the first five games he spent the rest of the season as a reserve.
 He finished with only nine tackles (7 solos) and three pass deflections.

 As a junior Lee shared right cornerback duties with Jonathan Wilhite, starting four of 12 games he played in.
 He totaled 25 tackles (15 solos) with a stop for a loss, coming up with his first career interception.
 He also caused a fumble that he recovered and advanced 20 yards for a touchdown.

 As a senior, Lee was selected as second team All-SEC honors.
 He started all year at right cornerback where he had a career-high 55 tackles (40 solos), which ranked sixth on the team.
-He also averaged 25.8 yards on 11 kickoff returns, caused a fumble, broke up 10 passes and intercepted four others.
+He also averaged 25.8 yards on 11 kick returns, caused a fumble, broke up 10 passes and intercepted four others.

 In 48 games at Auburn, Lee started 22 contests at right cornerback.
 He recorded 103 tackles (74 solos) with three stops for losses of 12 yards and a quarterback pressure.
 He had two forced fumbles and a fumble recovery that he returned 20 yards.
 He deflected 20 passes and gained 52 yards on five interception returns.
-He also totaled 299 yards on 12 kickoff returns (24.9 avg).
+He also totaled 299 yards on 12 kick returns (24.9 avg).